-Time limit requirements for employees and supervisors who request action on a grievance or departmental response to grievances as specified in this procedure may be extended by the County within 5 to 7 work days from receipt of the request.
+Time limit requirements for employees and supervisors who request action on a grievance or departmental response to grievances as specified in this procedure may be extended by the County within 5 to 7 working days from receipt of the request.
 Extension of time forms shall be available from the HR Operations Division of the Department of Human Resources Management.
-Extensions shall not exceed more than 10 days at any given step of this procedure.
-The original of the extension of time form shall be attached to the grievance form, one copy shall be kept by the Appointing Authority, Department Head and/or designee, a copy shall be given to the employee and a copy forwarded to the Grievance Coordinator's office.
+Extensions shall not exceed more than 5 working days at any given step of this procedure.
+The original extension of time form shall be attached to the grievance form, and copies provided to the Appointing Authority, Department Head and/or designee, and the grievant.
+In addition, a copy shall be maintained by the Grievance Coordinator.